RaffLab/SIM-centriole-ring-measurement/README.md

 ```

 ### Running and testing the program
-Close all the terminal window.
+Close all terminal windows.
 Open terminal and type:
 ```
 cd Desktop/SIM-centriole-size-measurement
 ```